 An important part of pacing is recognising the attention span of students.
 This tends to drop off quickly after 20 minutes, unless the students are particularly excited or fascinated by what you have to say (see Bligh, 1998).
 Part of the solution lies in varying the pace through examples or anecdotes when attention is likely to flag.
 You could vary the use of visual materials, so that sometimes the students would be concentrating on them and at other times on you; sometimes copying things down and at others just listening or composing their own notes.
 The key is to inject light and shade: to vary the tempo, the nature of the material and what is required of students.
 Alternatively you could move away from the lecture being solely a talk and engage the students in various activities.
 Some suggestions are given in section 2.3.

-If you are using OHTs or PowerPoint slides, an effective way of presenting graphical or mathematical material is to give the students a half-complete diagram or proof which is completed it in the lecture.
-For example, if you were presenting a model which shows an initial equilibrium position and then the effects of a shift in one or more curves, you could give the students the initial position (with or without the equilibrium marked) and ask students to complete the diagram.
+If you are using PowerPoint slides, an overhead projector or a visualiser, an effective way of presenting graphical or mathematical material is to give the students a half-complete diagram or proof which is completed in the lecture.
+For example, if you were presenting a model which shows an initial equilibrium position and then the effects of a shift in one or more curves, you could give the students the initial position on a handout (with or without the equilibrium marked) and ask students to complete the diagram.
 This is particularly useful for complex diagrams, such as general equilibrium diagrams.
 Not only does it save time by avoiding the need for students to copy down the initial part of the diagram, but it also ensures that students can focus on the key points you are making.
 It is also likely to mean that the finished diagram that the students are drawing is accurate.

 This approach allows learning to be an active, yet efficient, experience.
 Learning is likely to be more active if you ask the students to complete the diagram or proof first and then you go through it.
 But even asking students to copy down the additional material is likely to make learning more active and effective than students rushing to copy a complete model.
 If they are copying the key parts (e.g. the effects of a shift in a curve), they have more time to reflect on what is happening in the model.

 Resources provided in this way may cause problems in terms of cost and equal opportunities.
 Can your department afford to make copies free to students?
-If you make them available electronically, what will you do about students with no personal access to a PC or a printer?
+If you make them available electronically, what will you do about students with no personal access to a PC or a printer, or who simply forget to print them off beforehand or cannot be bothered?
 Is it acceptable to sell these materials to students?
 One solution adopted by several departments is to produce detailed course handbooks with lecture outlines.
 These outlines could contain the partially complete diagrams and proofs.
 The handbooks could be sold to the students at cost, with all students expected to purchase them.
 However, this practice incurs up-front cost in preparation time, and reduced scope to amend the teaching programme in response to student feedback.

 But how much material should you display?
 If you display a lot, students will spend a relatively large proportion of the lecture simply copying things down.
 Is this an efficient use of their time?
-Would it be better to give them a handout or post the material on the Intranet?
+Would it be better to give them a handout or post the material on the Intranet or VLE (such as Blackboard or Moodle)?
 If you do want them to copy things down, then you must allow enough time for them to do this.

-If you use OHTs or PowerPoint slides, the problem of note taking can be worse, as the slides are already complete.
+If you use PowerPoint slides or OHTs, the problem of note taking can be worse, as the slides are already complete.
 Too often, lecturers display a slide and then start talking about it straight away.
 What is the student to do: copy the slide or take down your comments?
 For experienced lecturers, this may sound obvious, but it is easy for all of us to fall into the trap of expecting students at one and the same time to copy a slide and to listen to our commentary on a slide and annotate their copy of it accordingly.

 One solution to the time constraint is to give students your lecture slides in advance, whether in hard copy, or as Word, PowerPoint or other file.
 If the slides are merely headings, the students can then make their lecture notes under them.